-Bro.
-S. S. Jones:-I have been, during the present year, reading several of that class of papers somewhat like that you are publishing, viz: The Boston Investigator, The Index, etc. These papers have been promiscuously sent to me, by whom I know not, with the margin written with low, insulting slang, concerning the validity of the Bible, often pointing me to some like language in the columns of the paper.
-Now, my dear friend, I am a trial subscriber to your paper, and have received the first (No. 8), Nov.
+BRO S. S. JONES -I have been, during the present year, reading several of that class of papers somewhat like that you are publishing, viz.
+The Boson Appestigator, The Index, etc. These papers have been promiscuously sent to me, by whom I know not, with the margin writter with low, iosulting slang, concerning the validity of the Bible, often pointing me to some like language in the columns of the paper.
+Now, my dear friend, I am a trial subscribed to your paper and have received subscriber to your paper, and have received the first (No. 8), Nov.
 7, 1874.
 I am well pleased with the paper, especially such articles as that of Robert Dale Owen, Mrs. Tappan, "Signs of the Times" by D. Winder.
-I am truly anxious to see those articles you speak of,

-"DEATH, OR THE PATHWAY TO SPIRIT-LIFE."
+I am truly anxious to see those articles you speak "DEATH, OR THE PATHWAY TO SPIRIT LIFE."

 So far as I have seen I like the views of Spiritualists on the future state.
 I have no prejudice against Spiritualism.
-All I need to be an out and out modern Spiritualist is this: convince me that I can in any way converse with my dear old mother, who has been dead sixteen years, and my sons who were slain in the late war, and I would be one of the happiness would beggar all description.
+All I need to be an out and out modern Spiritualist is this: convince me that I can in any way converse with my dear old mother, who has been dead sixteen years, and my sons who were slain in the late war, and I would be one of the happiest old men in tle world; yes, that happiness would beggar all description.

-To establish the doctrine of modern Spiritualism, I see no valid reason why we should repudiate the Bible, or even speak slightly or repreachfully about it, for you, Mr. Editor, I presume, know perfectly well that the Bible and its true meaning is wrested and tortured by the great popular orthodox world-Catholics and Protestants-and that the church and its doctrines, as set up by Christ and his apostles, is not now hardly in existence; if it is, it is with those that are now called liberal Christians, and by many infidels.
-For the religious error that is now in the world we should not hold the Bible responsible, for there are now millions of men declaring that they are teaching the true doctrines of the Bible, when truly they are deceived, and teaching the command-ments and doctrines of men.
-It looks to me as if all true Spiritualists should support the Bible and set it in its true light before the world.
-Such Spiritualism as rejects the Bible (if there be such) I feel to reject it, and permit me right here, Mr. Editor, to say to you in all good feeling, and for the good- of modern Spiritualism, and for the good of modern lent paper, that every time the Bible is re-proached and condemned through the columns of any paper, that paper is unnecessarily injuring itself and the cause it advocates.
-A Christian Spiritualist to be demolishing the Bible, reminds me of poor Sampson pushing down the house that not only killed his enemies, but killed himself.
+To establish the doctrine of modern Spiritualism, I see no valid reason why we should repudiate the Bible, or even speak slightly or reproachfully about it, for you, Mr. Editor, I presume, know perfectly well that the Bible and its true meaning is wrested and tortured by the great popular orthodox world-Catholcs and Protestants-and that the church and its doctrines, as set up by Christ and his apos-tics, is not now hardly in existence; if it is, it is with those that are now called liberal Christ-ians, and by many infidels.
+For the religious error that is now bathe world we should not hold the Bible responsible, for there are now millions of men declaring that they are teaching the true doctrines of the Bible, when truly they are deceived, and teaching the commandments and doctrines of men.
+It looks to me as If all -true Spiritualists should support the Bible and set it in its true light before the world.
+Buch Spiritualism as rejects the Bible (if there be such) I feel to reject it, and permit me right here, Mr. Editor, to say to you in all good feeling, and for the good of modern shiple reminds me of poor Sampson public.
+Bible, reminds me of poor Sampson pushing down the house that not only killed his enemies, but killed himself.
 I have some experience about the prejudices of men.
 I was raised in poor old South Carolina; left there when twenty-five years of age, and came to Mississippi.
 I wrote back to my friends and relations what a good country I had found.
-I did not see that it would be of any use to tell them what a poor mean country Cavolina was, for that was a thing they already knew; there was no use in my abusing poor old Carolina, it could not help being poor.
+I did not see that it would be of any use to tell them what a poor mean country Carolina was, for that was a thing they already knew; there was no use in my abusing poor old Carolina, it could not help being poor.
 The result was, when my letters were read many of my friends and relations came to Mississippi.
-After living eighteen years in Mississippi I came to Texas, found a better country, again wrote back as before, and the same results followed.
+After living eighteen years in Mississippi I came to Texas, found a better country, again wrote back as before, and the same results followed. same results followed.